Why is Legionella Testing important now?

-The current Coronavirus pandemic has meant that many commercial premises have had to close over the past number of weeks.
-Water systems left underused or not used at all for a short period of time can cause harm to the health of your staff, visitors and customers.
-All water for human consumption and hygiene should be tested to ensure that the water is safe and free of any contaminants before reopening.
+The current Coronavirus pandemic has meant that many commercial premises have had to close over the past few weeks.
+Water systems left underused or unused for a short period can cause harm to the health of your staff, visitors and customers.
+This is because legionella can build up in unused water pipes.
+Without performing legionella testing, businesses will not be able to determine their water supply’s safety.
+All water for human consumption and hygiene should be tested to ensure that the water is safe and free of contaminants before reopening.

-All commercial businesses such as hotels, bars, restaurants, hairdressers, shops, crèches, gyms, GAA clubs & recreational clubs where the public use shower facilities and/or using water for hygiene purposes such as in hotel and restaurant kitchens should routinely test for Legionella & E-coli to demonstrate that bacteria counts are acceptable.
+All commercial businesses such as hotels, bars, restaurants, hairdressers, shops, crèches, gyms, GAA clubs & recreational clubs where the public use shower facilities and/or using water for hygiene purposes, such as in hotel and restaurant kitchens, should routinely perform E-coli and Legionella testing to demonstrate that bacteria counts are acceptable.

-Legionnaires’ disease is a potentially fatal type of pneumonia, contracted by inhaling airborne water droplets from a contaminated source that has allowed the organism to grow and spread The most common form of contamination occurs in hot and cold water such as showerheads, whirlpool and hydrotherapy baths.
-Anyone can develop Legionnaires’ disease, but the elderly and those who are immunocompromised including chronic respiratory or kidney disease are at more risk.
+Legionnaires’ disease is a potentially fatal type of pneumonia, contracted by inhaling airborne water droplets from a contaminated source that has allowed the organism to grow and spread The most common form of contamination occurs in hot and cold water such as showerheads, whirlpools and hydrotherapy baths.
+Anyone can develop Legionnaires’ disease, but the elderly and those immunocompromised, including chronic respiratory or kidney disease, are at more risk.

-Legionella is a bacterium responsible for causing Legionnaire’s Disease as well as many other respiratory problems.
+Legionella is a bacterium responsible for causing Legionnaire’s Disease and many other respiratory problems.
 Legionella thrives in warm, stagnant water where temperatures are between 20-45°C and nutrients are available.
-Legionella typically exists at low concentrations, in groundwater, lakes, and streams, but can grow rapidly in water systems where temperatures are between 20-45° including swimming pools domestic water systems and showers, and whirlpool spas.
+Legionella typically exists at low concentrations in groundwater, lakes, and streams but can grow rapidly in water systems where temperatures are between 20-45°, including swimming pools, domestic water systems and showers, and whirlpool spas.

-The primary method used to control the risk from Legionella is water temperature control.
+Water temperature control is the primary method used to control the risk of Legionella.
 Water systems should routinely be cleaned and temperatures recorded.
 Water should be operated at temperatures that prevent Legionella growth.
 For instance, hot water storage cylinders should store water at 60°C or higher, as Legionella do not survive above 60°C. Coldwater should be stored and distributed below 20°C, as Legionella is dormant at a temperature below 20°C. Stagnant water favours Legionella growth.
-Outlets including showerheads and taps should be flushed out at least weekly with regular cleaning and de-scaling of showerheads, spas and Jacuzzi.
+Outlets, including showerheads and taps, should be flushed out at least weekly with regular cleaning and de-scaling of showerheads, spas and Jacuzzi.

-If you are looking to carry out legionella testing, you can now order it on our website.
+If you want to carry out legionella testing, you can order it on our website by clicking here.